IBM/cloud-pak-deployer/docs/src/30-reference/configuration/cp4ba.md

 More info for Process Mining is available in official docs at https://www.ibm.com/docs/en/process-mining/latest.

 More info for RPA is available in official docs at https://www.ibm.com/docs/en/rpa/latest.

+More info for BAMOE is available in official docs at https://www.ibm.com/docs/en/ibamoe.

 Assets are currently not deployed.